COMPASS Mentoring Program

 Download the information sheet for COMPASS mentors here.

 The program is open to a maximum of 24 participants from 7 Helmholtz Centers.
-Two places are available for postdocs and science managers (e.g. project coordinators, research unit managers) from KIT.
+Three places are available for postdocs and science managers (e.g. project coordinators, research unit managers) from KIT.
 The costs will be covered by the KIT CE Program.

 Find some guiding questions for the application in this document.
+The link to the application platform will be published closer to the opening of the application phase.

-Applicants will be informed about their acceptance in the second COMPASS cohort mid to end of October 2023.
-The second cohort will start with the first workshop in January 2024.
+Applicants will be informed about their acceptance in the 4th COMPASS cohort mid to end of October 2024.
+The 4th cohort will start with the first workshop in January 2026.